Back to Blog

 Step 1: Query Current MX Records

 Go to the MX Lookup Tool.
 Input your domain name and click query.
-Verify that the listed primary mail servers and priorities match your mail host's specifications (e.g. Google Workspace or Microsoft 365).
+Verify that the listed primary mail servers and priorities match your mail host's specifications.

 Step 2: Validate SPF & DKIM Headers